GMOTGIT/GMOT-SSG/README.md

-# GMOT-SSG

-OSD600 0.1 - SSG

-## SSG - Static Site Generator
+# GMOT-SSG - Static Site Generator

 ## What this tool does?